Cool guitar techniques

 The slide can be used repeatedly as a riff or just to add some movement then changing to another chord.
 It’s up to you to experiment with it!

 This technique is really cool and can be used when you are playing with a pick (plectrum) and preferable on an electric guitar with some amount of gain from your amp.
-Some distortion effect will make it even better.
+In combination with distortion effect it makes it even better.

-The technique is very simple, but you may need to practice a while before getting it to sound good.
+The technique in itself is not hard to grasp, but you may need to practice a while before getting it to sound good.
 To do a pick slide you use your pick and slide it - over one or two strings - from the strumming position (you can begin the slide near the bridge) in direction to neck.

 The way to do it is to tilt your pick and then scrape it over the lowest strings (see picture).
 Some centimeters slide will do it.
 It can be very cool as intro of a song or just as part of a riff.
 Listen for example to Social Distortion songs for examples.

-This technique is a must to know about if you will be able to get heavy sounds from your guitar.
+This technique is a must to know about if you want to get heavy sounds from your guitar.
 Palm muting is common in heavy metal and punk.
 Listen for example to the intro in the Green Day song "Basket Case".
 In the beginning palm muting are used and after a while shifting to ordinary playing.
-That is the method you should use: mix palm muting into the usual, non muting, guitar playing.
+This is the method that can be used: mix palm muting into the usual, non muting, guitar playing.

 So how does palm muting work?
-As a fortune this is a simple technique to learn.
-All you have to do is lay the palm of your right hand over the strings while you strum.
+All you have to do is lay the palm of your right hand over the strings around the bridge while you strum.
 The typical practice is to strum the two lowest strings (E- and A string) when palm muting.

 A tip is to take help from many fingers and not only use one.
 Bends are very common in solo playing and all sorts of licks.
 The technique is common in rock, heavy metal and blues to name a few styles.